 Beautiful, soft light.
-Sunrise light is often very flattering because it gets filtered through the clouds over Mauna Kea.
+Sunrise light is often very flattering for the first 20-30 minutes before the sun starts getting too bright.

-Your sessions is done first thing in the morning so get to enjoy the rest of your day without stressing about an evening photo session.
+Your session finishes first thing in the morning so you can enjoy the rest of your day without stressing about an evening photo session (or sunburn!).

 If you’re coming from the East Coast, you may be up super early anyway during the beginning of your vacation – so sunrise may be perfect for you.

-Set your alarm!
+- Set your alarm!
 You’re going to have to get up early for this one.
-In the summer months, we’re talking a 5:30am start time.
-In the winter months, it’s a bit more reasonable 7am.
+In the summer months, we’re talking about a 5:30 am start time.
+In the winter months, it’s a bit more reasonable at 7 am.

-And here are a few beautiful images taken at sunrise!
+And here are a few beautiful sunrise photography session images!

 Sunset Photography Sessions

 Golden light EVERYWHERE!
-The sunsets in Waikoloa are world famous.
-The sun sets directly over the water so your session will be filled with gorgeous golden light.
+The sunsets on Maui and the Big Island are world-famous.
+If you choose a location where the sun sets directly over the water so your session will be filled with gorgeous golden light.

 The skies are at their most dramatic at sunset.
 Where sunrises are usually a soft blue sky, at sunset if the clouds are just right you may just get some cotton candy skies full of color.